 Skip to main content

-Afrin vs. Flonase: Differences, similarities, and which is better for you
+Learn how Afrin and Flonase differ and which one is better for you

 Afrin (oxymetazoline) and Flonase (fluticasone propionate) are each nasal sprays that can provide a relief of symptoms related to nasal congestion.
 Though they are both nasal sprays, the mechanism by which they relieve congestion is very different.